 John Wesley preached in St. Dunstans in 1785, describing it as one of the largest parish churches in England.

-St. Georges WM church, Cable Street was once the spiritual home of respectable middle-class Wesleyans in the area, but by the 1880s many of its affluent members had moved to the suburbs and Stepney became known for its slums.
+St. Georges WM church, Cable Street was once the spiritual home of respectable middle-class Wesleyans in the area, but by the 1880s many of its more affluent members had moved to the suburbs and Stepney became known for its slums.
 In 1885 it became the centre of an East End Mission led by Peter Thompson, as a response to Andrew Mearns The Bitter Cry of Outcast London (1883).
 Thompson launched a raft of social activities in response to the widespread local poverty, including soup kitchens, second-hand clothing stores and popular entertainment to combat the attraction of the gin palaces.
 Two of the latter were bought by the Mission: Paddys Goose and the Old Mahogany Bar in Graces Alley off Cable Street became centres of its work.
 (The latter has more recently been rescued from dereliction and restored under its other name of Wiltons Music Hall.)
 By 1892 the Mission was able to report 995 new members , with another 216 on trial.
 In 1907 new purpose-built Mission premises were opened on the Commercial Road, with extensive provision for social outreach, including a medical clinic and a student hostel.
+During the ministry of the Rev. Ronald Gibbins it also provided for a Social Studies Centre, but renovated following wartime bomb damage, the site was sold for redevelopnent to release funds for the Mission's other forms of outreach.

 Other outstanding names associated with the East End Mission include F.W.
 Chudleigh (1906-1911 and, as Superintendent, 1919-1932).